techworkersco/twc-site/no-tech-for-apartheid.md

+---
+layout: page
---- layout: page title: No Tech for Apartheid permalink:
+title: No Tech for Apartheid
+permalink: /no-tech-for-apartheid/
-/no-tech-for-apartheid/ ---
+---

-# No Tech for Apartheid
+# No Tech for Apartheid: Call to Action

 On Wednesday, the [New York Times reported](https://www.nytimes.com/2023/11/08/business/israel-palestine-google-employees.html)